jtallant/skimpy/README.md

 * Clone this repo

 ## TODO
+* Slug opton in metadata
+* Slug property on content class
 * Collection for archives
 * Twig extension for rendering date in site default date format
 * Env detection